Minor Tyranny: Bombardment of the parliament

 On the morning of 23 June 1908, military forces with cannons started moving towards the parliament building.
-The main excuse for this action was that a group of the strongest criticizers of the Shah like Mirza Jahangir Khan Sur Esrafil, Sayyid Jamal al-Din Va'iz, Malek al-Motekallemin, Qazi Ardaghi and Seyyed Mohammad Reza Mosavat had taken refuge in the parliament building.
+The main excuse for this action was that a group of the Shah's strongest critics such as Mirza Jahangir Khan Sur Esrafil, Sayyid Jamal al-Din Va'iz, Malek al-Motekallemin, Qazi Ardaghi and Seyyed Mohammad Reza Mosavat had taken refuge in the parliament building.
 The Shah wanted these people arrested but the parliament had refused.
 The Shah's forces included the Cossack brigade, Silakhori forces and two other regiments.
-According to Mamontov, one of Liakhov's men, the attacking forces were between 450 to 500 soldiers with 8 cannons.
+According to Mamontov, one of Liakhov's men, the attacking forces were between 450 and 500 soldiers with 8 cannons.
 Ahmad Kasravi however, puts the number higher.
 The attacking forces then bombarded the parliament building, the Sepahsalar mosque and Mozzaffari and Azerbaijan political associations.

 The parliament's defenders were less than 80 men, who had often not received any military training, had a severe lack of ammunition and avoided shooting towards the Russian troops to not give them any excuse to invade Iran.
 After they ran out of ammo, they were forced to surrender.
 In this conflict the government announced that 24 of the attacking forces were killed and some were wounded, and of the defenders of the parliament 300 died.
-Sohrab Yazdani however, claims the second number to be fake, as the defenders were much lesser than that number.
+Sohrab Yazdani however, claims the second number to be false, as the number of defenders was much lower.

 After the Shah's victory and dissolution of the parliament, many constitutionalists were arrested by the Shah's forces.
 Mirza Jahangir Khan, Malek al-Motekallemin, Sayyid Jamal al-Din Va'iz, Mirza Ebrahim Tabrizi, Ahmad Ruholqodos and Qazi Ardaghi were arrested, tortured and killed.
-In other cities like Ardabil and Anzali prominent constitutionalists were tortured and killed.
-Other constitutionalists fled to other countries or took refuge in foreign embassies or went into hiding to be safe from government forces.
+In other cities like Ardabil and Anzali, prominent constitutionalists were tortured and killed.
+Other constitutionalists fled to other countries, took refuge in foreign embassies or went into hiding to be safe from government forces.
 Newspaper and political association offices were looted and destroyed.
 The Shah announced that he is loyal the constitution and another parliament would be formed in three months.
-In a note that was published 24 June he said that "To bring peace and order to the people, which is a responsibility the god has given to us, we wanted to arrest corrupt people.
+In a note that was published on 24 June he stated: "to bring peace and order to the people, which is a responsibility God has given to us, we wanted to arrest corrupt people.
 The parliament refused and supported them, and so we dissolve the parliament from today to three months later.
 After this time, representatives would be chosen from the lovers of the people and the government, the parliament shall be opened again and will continue legislation".